Maanu-Hue/Excel-Instagram-Engagement-Analysis/README.md

 # 📊 Excel-Based Instagram Engagement & Traffic Analysis

-This project analyzes Instagram performance using **Excel** and **Pivot Tables** to understand engagement, traffic sources, and content effectiveness.
+This project analyzes Instagram performance using *Excel* and *Pivot Tables* to understand engagement, traffic sources, and content effectiveness.
+The dataset was cleaned, transformed, and analyzed to identify meaningful patterns in content reach, likes, engagement rate, and posting trends.
+Pivot tables and Excel formulas were used to calculate key performance metrics, and the insights were visualized through an interactive dashboard.

 ## 🔍 Project Overview
 The dashboard provides insights into: